-- 14. The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India - 15.
+- 14. The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India. - 15.
 The State shall not discriminate against any citizen on grounds only of religion, race, caste, sex, place of birth, or any of them.

-The government argues that the three specified countries have a state religion (Islam), resulting in the persecution of religious minorities.
+India's federal government, which calls the CAA "a benign piece of legislation," argues that the three specified countries have a state religion (Islam), resulting in the persecution of religious minorities.
 Proponents say that Muslims do not face persecution in Pakistan, Bangladesh, or Afghanistan, and that the CAA is constitutional because it addresses migrants rather than Indian citizens.
 Yet it is not clear why migrants from other neighboring countries with state (or favored) religions, such as Sri Lanka (where Buddhism is the official religion and Tamil Hindus face persecution) and Burma (where Buddhism enjoys primacy and Rohingya Muslims are persecuted), are excluded from a path to citizenship.
-In addition, oppressed Muslim minority communities such as Pakistan's Ahmadis and Shias enjoy no protections under the CAA.
+In addition, oppressed Muslim minority communities such as Pakistan's Shias and Ahmadis enjoy no protections under the CAA.